 Armstrong Teasdale Attorneys Named Among Pennsylvania Super Lawyers®, Rising Stars

-Armstrong Teasdale announces that 10 attorneys have been named to the 2021 Pennsylvania Super Lawyers® and Rising Stars lists.
-Partners Timothy Bergère, Michael Engle, Carrie Love, Richard Scheff and Rafael Zahralddin have been recognized as 2021 Super Lawyers, and Partners David Herman, Katharine Ladd, Ashley Shapiro, Michael Witsch and Associate Bianca Valcarce have been recognized as 2021 Rising Stars.
+Armstrong Teasdale announces that seven attorneys have been named to the 2021 Pennsylvania Super Lawyers® and Rising Stars lists.
+Partners Timothy Bergère, Carrie Love and Richard Scheff have been recognized as 2021 Super Lawyers, and Partners David Herman, Katharine Ladd, Michael Witsch and Associate Bianca Valcarce have been recognized as 2021 Rising Stars.

 Super Lawyers is an annual list of outstanding lawyers who have attained a high degree of peer recognition and professional achievement.
 Selection for Super Lawyers includes peer nominations, a blue-ribbon panel review process and independent research on candidates.

 The Rising Stars list consists of the state’s top young attorneys.
 Candidates must be 40 years old or younger, or have practiced for 10 years or less.

 Bergère, who was recognized for the environmental sector, focuses on serving Fortune 500 clients across the country.
 He regularly manages and resolves environmental liability issues arising from former holdings and operations, including Superfund “tail” liability that sometimes follows historic operations.
 He has played a role in dozens of Superfund cases nationwide, and his resolution of those matters often requires innovative and creative problem solving, including the strategic use of environmental insurance policies or qualified settlement funds to manage and transfer risk.